Essential Guide To Exploring The Flinders Ranges And Outback

 With excellent infrastructure and loads to see and do, the Flinders Ranges are a must-visit destination in South Australia.
 Situated in the central Flinders Ranges, approximately 450 kilometres north of Adelaide, 1138 kilometres from Melbourne and 1557 kilometres from Sydney.
 The Ikara-Flinders Ranges National Park is full of treasures, hikes, wildlife and history.

-The gorges, Wilpena Pound and further north forms of uranium in some rocks are some amazing sights.
+The gorges, Wilpena Pound and further north the forms of uranium in some rocks are some amazing sights.
 The natural rock formation of Ikara (Wilpena Pound) is a spectacular landform and a must-see when visiting the central Flinders Ranges.
 It can be appreciated along one of the many well-established bushwalking trails.
 The higher walls of the Wilpena Pound are quartzite, a rock very resistant to weathering.
 The landmark of Wilpena Pound is a remnant valley floor from an ancient range of mountains that have been eroding away over millions of years.

-3. The best 4WD driving in the country.
+3. The Best 4WD Driving in the Country

 In the Flinders Ranger the 4WD and off-road is a choose-your-own adventure with anything from easy to extremely challenging, half-day to multi-day journeys.
-A four-wheel drive is not a necessity to get around in Flinders Ranges, however, experiencing it on a four-wheel drive can be an incredibly exhilarating experience.
-You can join a four-wheel drive tour with Rawnsley Park StationFlinders Experience Tours or Wilpena Pound Resort.
+A four-wheel drive is not a necessity to get around in Flinders Ranges, however, experiencing it in a four-wheel drive can be an incredibly exhilarating experience.
+You can join a four-wheel drive tour with Rawnsley Park Station, Flinders Experience Tours or Wilpena Pound Resort.
 Alternatively, if you have come in a 4×4 and you want to experience a self-drive 4WD tour, we highly recommend Skytrek Willow Springs Station.
-When we visited the Flinders Ranges, we thoroughly enjoyed our self-drive 4WD tour at Skytek.
+When we visited the Flinders Ranges, we thoroughly enjoyed our day on Skytrek 4WD track.

-There’s loads of wildlife and the best way to experience the local critters is by walking.
-The Heysen trail starts here at the Flinders Ranges and stretches 1,200km to Cape Jervis.
-The Flinders Ranges has a great mix of trails, ranging from strolling to strenuous hiking.
 Standing as an ancient natural monument crafted by millions of years of geological activity, the Flinders Ranges offers some of Australia’s most magnificent scenery.
 Offering many walking and hiking trails, the most famous being the incredible Heysen Trail.
 Additionally, you can explore the ancient rocks within Wilpena Pound or walk the Alligator Gorge.
 Whatever you choose to do, there are options for all walkers and hikers.

-5. It’s historically rich!
+5. It’s Historically Rich!

 When visiting the Flinders Ranges, there are quite a few opportunities to learn about the Traditional Owners and their culture.
 If you are staying at Wilpena Pound Resort, we highly recommend going to the daily Welcome to Country talk on the front lawn of the resort.
 It was powerfully moving and informative.
 If you are not staying at Wilpena Pound, or cannot make the Welcome to Country, you can also head to Arkaroo Rock to admire some incredible rock art.